apache/beam/website/src/contribute/postcommits-policies-details.md

 test that will detect similar failures in the future.
 For example, you can implement a new unit test that covers a problematic code branch.

+## Inform the community if Beam breaks downstream projects {#inform_community}

+There are multiple projects depend on Beam, and contain tests that are outside of Beam repository.
+For example, Dataflow, Samza runner, and IBM Streams.

+When a depending project encounters an issue caused by (a PR) in beam, and in consequence, one requests for a change in the Beam repository accordingly, the first thing is to create a JIRA entry that addresses the following three questions:

+1. Descriptions on what the issue is.
+2. Does a revert fix it?
+(Or it is supposed to be fixed differently)
+3. Is a revert the best way to fix it?

+It is encouraged to bring the discussion to the dev mailing list as well.
+Ideally, after the incident, we prefer to have discussions regarding whether we should extend tests in Beam repository, with the goal of catching the similar issue early in the future.